 “I can’t take it any longer.”
 She leaned her head against the tree and looked at him.
 “I can’t stand the fear, the panic.
 Damn it, to be a prisoner, it’s like being with him all over again.
 I keep waiting for him to find me, to make me pay for running.”

 “You’re safe here.
 He’s not going to get to you.
 I won’t let him.
 Do you understand that?”
-He knelt in front of her, just far enough away that they didn’t touch, still respecting her space.
+He knelt in front of her, far enough away they didn’t touch, still respecting her space.

 “You can’t be sure of that.
 There are so many threats against your clan now, with the Texas clan and the rogues.”
 Her jaw was set as she stared at him.
-He could read it in her body language that she didn’t believe him.
+He could read it in her body language she didn’t believe him.